jkrems/jkrems.github.io/about.md

   - Streamlined the localization process of ~100 services by designing and leading the implementation of a central localization system and helping resolve scaling issues in both process and systems.
+  - Enabled debugging across ~300 services in a distributed system by establishing common logging practices and working with different teams on implementation across stacks, actively writing low-level instrumentation code for Node.js, Java, and Ruby.

 <small>
   <em><sup>[1]</sup> As "Principal Engineer" since Jun 2016.
 Previously everchanging titles on the way there.</em>